-The development of the international shrimp (Pandalus borealis) fishery in NAFO Division 3M is described.
-Various indices show that even though the stock was in high levels in 2006 and 2007 the lack of good recruitments in the last ten years and the progressive disappearance of the strong year classes 2001 and 2002 have caused a drastic decline of the stock.
-Although the fishing effort in recent years was low and from 2011 a moratorium over shrimp fishery was established, predation by redfish and cod contributed to the decline of shrimp especially after 2007-2008.
+This paper describes the development of the international shrimp (Pandalus borealis) fishery in NAFO Division 3M.
+Various indices show that even though the stock was in high levels, in 2006 and 2007 the lack of good recruitments in the last thirteen years and the progressive disappearance of the strong year classes 2001 and 2002 caused a drastic decline of the stock.
+Although since 2011 a moratorium over shrimp fishery was established, predation by redfish and cod contributed to the decline of shrimp especially after 2007-2008.
 The increment of large specimens in the cod stock, especially since 2010, increased the predation mortality on redfish, inducing the decrease of the redfish stock and as consequence the decline of the predation mortality on shrimp favouring the increase of shrimp stock in the last years.
+The last assessment (biannual) for this resource was completed, within Scientific Council during autumn 2017.
+Scientific Council recommended that the fishing mortality for 2018 and 2019 be set as close to zero as possible.